milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 Right to Know.

 You have a right to request that we disclose to you the personal information we have collected about you.
 You also have a right to request additional information about our collection, use, disclosure, or sale of such personal information.
 Note that we have provided much of this information in this privacy statement.
-You can use GitHub’s User Migration API to access and download your data.
+You can use GitHub’s User Migration tool to access and download your data.
 Learn more here.
 You may also make such a “request to know” by contacting us here.

 Right to Request Deletion.

 You also have a right to request that we delete personal information under certain circumstances, subject to a number of exceptions.
-To make a request to delete, You can use GitHub’s User Migration API to access and download your data.
-Learn more here.
-You may also make such a “request to delete” by contacting us here.
+To make a request to delete, you can contact us here or use the account settings here.

 Right to Opt-Out.